-When you think of arthritis, you think of inflammation.
-Inflammation is a process in which the body's white blood cells and immune proteins help protect us from infection and foreign substances such as bacteria and viruses.
+When you think of arthritis, you’re probably thinking of inflammation.
+Inflammation is a process in which your body's white blood cells and immune proteins help protect you from infection and things like bacteria and viruses.

-In some diseases, however, the body's defense system (immune system) triggers an inflammatory response when there are no foreign substances to fight off.
-In these diseases, called autoimmune diseases, the body's normally protective immune system causes damage to its own tissues.
-The body responds as if normal tissues are infected or somehow abnormal.
+In some diseases, your immune system triggers an inflammatory response when there isn’t anything to fight off.
+With these diseases, called autoimmune diseases, your body's immune system damages its own tissues.
+Your body responds as if normal tissues need to be fought off.

-The most common form of arthritis called osteoarthritis (also known as degenerative arthritis) is a bit of a misnomer.
-It is not believed that inflammation plays a major role in osteoarthritis.
-Other painful conditions of the joints and musculoskeletal system that are not associated with inflammation include fibromyalgia, muscular low back pain, and muscular neck pain.
+The most common form of arthritis is called osteoarthritis or degenerative arthritis.
+Experts don’t think inflammation plays a major role in osteoarthritis.
+Other painful conditions of your joints and musculoskeletal system that aren’t tied to inflammation include fibromyalgia, muscular low back pain, and muscular neck pain.

 The symptoms of inflammation include:

-Often, only a few of these symptoms are present.
+Often, you’ll have only a few of these symptoms.

-Inflammation may also be associated with general "flu"-like symptoms including:
+Inflammation may also have general flu-like symptoms including:

-When inflammation occurs, chemicals from the body are released into the blood or affected tissues.
-This release of chemicals increases the blood flow to the area of injury or infection and may result in redness and warmth.
-Some of the chemicals cause a leak of fluid into the tissues, resulting in swelling.
-This process may stimulate nerves and cause pain.
+When you have inflammation, your body releases chemicals into your blood or affected tissues.
+These chemicals boost blood flow to an area of injury or infection and may cause redness and warmth.
+Some of the chemicals cause fluid to leak into your tissues, and that can bring on swelling.
+This process may trigger your nerves and cause pain.

-Increased blood flow and release of these chemicals attract white blood cells to the sites of inflammation.
-The increased number of cells and inflammatory substances within the joint can cause irritation, wearing down of cartilage (cushions at the end of bones), and swelling of the joint lining (synovium).
+More blood flow and the release of these chemicals attract white blood cells to the sites of inflammation.
+The higher number of cells and inflammatory chemicals in your joint can cause irritation, wearing down of cartilage (cushions at the end of bones), and swelling of your joint lining (synovium).

-Diagnosis of inflammatory joint diseases consists of all or some of the following:
+Diagnosis of inflammatory joint diseases consists of all or some of these exams: